khaledkz/md/README.md

 ## **What is node js**
  ####   A JavaScript runtime environment running Google Chrome’s V8 engine*

+ Node.js is the leading tool for creating server applications in JavaScript, the world’s most popular programming language.
+Offering the functionality of both a web server and an application server, Node.js is now considered a key tool for all kinds of microservices‑based development and delivery.

  Runs over the command line

   Designed for high concurrency